leanprover-community/aesop/design.md

 1. When selecting rules for a goal `G`, we use the forward state to efficiently determine forward rules that may be applicable to `G`.
 2. When a rule is executed on a goal `G` and yields subgoals `G₁, ..., Gₙ`, we must construct forward states for the subgoals `Gᵢ`.
-   To facilitate this, the rule produces a *context diff* that indicates what changed in the context.
+   To facilitate this, the rule produces a *goal diff* that indicates what changed in the context.
    For forward rules, this diff is almost trivial since we just add hypotheses.
    (Destruct rules may additionally delete some hypotheses.)